Possum Removal Company Near Me

 The Virginia Opossum (Didelphis virginiana) is North America’s only marsupial.
 When baby opossum are born, they are about the size of a jelly bean.
 Each litter contains between 6-9 babies.
 Immediately after birth, the mother opossum places them in her pouch.
 Approximately half of baby opossum die during this immediate transfer.
 The babies that survive continue to develop in the mother’s pouch for approximately 8 more weeks.
 A mother opossum produces between 2 and 3 litters each year.

 The Virginia Opossum range in size from 21” to 36” long.
-The appearance of their rat like tails do not help their image, but they use their tails in fascinating ways.
+The appearance of their rat-like tails does not help their image, but they use their tails in fascinating ways.
 Opossums have a prehensile tail, a tail which allows it to grasp and hold objects.
 When climbing, opossum use their tail as a 5th appendage helping to balance their body.
 Sometimes they use their tail to carry twigs and leaves to build their nests.
-Opossum don’t really hang upside down with their tail from a tree branch, although that myth makes for a delightful scene in a famous children’s movie.
+Opossum doesn’t really hang upside down with their tail from a tree branch, although that myth makes for a delightful scene in a famous children’s movie.
 However, they do wrap their tails around a tree branch to secure themselves to their perch.
 Opossums are also one of the few animals that boasts opposable thumbs, albeit they are on their hind feet.
 Opossum have shown themselves to be highly intelligent creatures, especially when tested on their ability to remember where food is.
-Once they have identified your trash can as a source of food, they are likely to remember where it is, and thanks to the opposable thumbs be able to open the lid and have a meal.
+Once they have identified your trash can as a source of food, they are likely to remember where it is, and thanks to the opposable thumbs can open the lid and have a meal.

 A common misconception is that opossum and possum are the same animal and can be used interchangeably.
 Both opossum and possum are marsupials, but they are different animal species.
 The opossum, that we are speaking of, is found in North America.
 Possums are found in Australia and are more closely related to the most popular marsupial, the kangaroo.
-Further complicating the opossum issue, the Merriam-Webster Dictionary recognizes that in colloquial language we often treat the beginning “O” in opossum as a silent letter, like H in honest.
-However, it is correct to either pronounce the O in opossum or to not pronounce the O in opossum.
+Further complicating the opossum issue, the Merriam-Webster Dictionary recognizes that in the colloquial language we often treat the beginning “O” in opossum as a silent letter, like H in honest.
+However, it is correct to either pronounce the O in opossum or to not pronounce the O in the opossum.
 Of course, if you do not pronounce the O in opossum you are technically saying the name of a different animal.
-Either way you pronounce opossum, here at Nextgen Solutions, when you call us to remove opossums, we will know exactly what you are talking about, and get right on handling your problem!
+Either way, you pronounce opossum, here at Nextgen Solutions, when you call us to remove opossums, we will know exactly what you are talking about, and get right on handling your problem!

 Opossums are one of the more misunderstood “nuisance” animals.
 Opossums are frequently perceived as rat-like vermin, but they provide humans many unique benefits.
 Ticks that carry Lyme’s Disease are found on most other forest creatures, but not opossum.
 As an opossum wanders through the woods, they groom themselves and not only remove ticks from their bodies, they kill the ticks in the process.
 It is believed that one opossum kills 5,000 ticks per year.